 Association of Bay Area Governments estimates the housing need based on population growth through the Regional Housing Needs Allocation process.
 Local jurisdictions must show that they have capacity to accommodate this growth.
 The current allocations are based on the 2014-2022 RHNA cycle.
-Moving forward, the next RHNA is expected to increase significantly due to new methodology.
-Recently adopted state law requires incorporating existing housing need using metrics such as cost burden and overcrowding.
-While the allocations for the next cycle are not released yet, the Planning Department estimates an allocation of about 80,000 units for the next cycle 2023-2030.
-These estimates do not consider the preliminary impacts that the COVID crisis has had on population growth dynamics.
+For the upcoming 2023-2031 RHNA cycle, recently adopted state law requires the incorporation of metrics such as cost burden and overcrowding in the methodology to calculate housing need.
+As such, the allocation for the next cycle has increased to 82,067 units, with over 38,000 units for very low-income, low-income and moderate-income households.